 All policies have limits of liability.
-This is the maximum amount an insurer will pay out for damages under the terms of the policy.
+This is the maximum amount an insurer will pay out under the terms of the policy.
 The limits are generally offered on a per-claim (or per-occurrence) and annual aggregate basis.

 For example, a policy may have a $1 million per-claim limit with a $3 million annual aggregate limit.
 This is frequently stated as $1 million/$3 million.
-The most the policy will pay for any one claim is $1 million, and the most the policy will pay in any one year for all claims reported by that physician is $3 million.
+The most the policy will pay for any one claim is $1 million, and the most the policy will pay in any one year for all claims reported is $3 million.